PhiVanDat123/Agentic-RAG-chatbot/README.md

 Usage

 Once the application is running, navigate to http://localhost:5000 in your web browser.
 Enter your query in the chat interface, and the chatbot will process it using RAG and provide a response.

 Contributing

 Contributions are welcome!
 To contribute:

-Fork the Repository.
+Fork the repository.

-Create a New Branch for your feature or fix.
+Create a new branch for your feature or fix.

-Commit Your Changes with clear messages.
+Commit your changes with clear messages.

-Push to Your Fork and create a Pull Request.
+Push to your fork and create a pull request.

 License